egetzen5/Simulate_Missingness_KnowledgeGraph/README.md

 To get the sequences of medical events, follow the steps from https://github.com/ziyili20/DistributedLearningPredictor. 'data_path' corresponds to the location of these sequences.

-Download the knowledge graph 'noisy_mat' from this repository. 'kg_path' corresponds to the location of this graph.
+If you need the knowledge graph, reach out to me at egetzen@upenn.edu.
+The file was too big for github and I will need to send separately. 'kg_path' corresponds to the location of this graph.

-To run the different experiments, edit the main.py file and input different arguments that select the desired experiment.
+To run the different experiments, edit the main.py file with your desired arguments!
-On the command line, run python main.py